Inedo/inedo-docs/BuildMaster/integrations/azure-devops/source-control.md

  - Give developers information about what code was deployed
  - Easily find and compare commits by tag/label name instead of obscure identifier

 If you're already capturing the commit ID in BuildMaster, each of these will already be possible.
-However, it's much easier for developers when this information in also source control: Not only is it faster to find information, but many source control systems will create branches or perform other operations directly from a label or tag. [[ATTN: JOHN - can we make the part of the sentence about "many source control systems" instead be about ADO?
-Like "but AzureDevOps will do XYZ" ??]]
+However, it's much easier for developers when this information in also source control: Not only is it faster to find information, but Git-based source control systems like Azure DevOps can use this commit ID in order to tag it later on in a build or release pipeline.

 To tag source code in a repository, use the `AzureDevOps::Tag`, which will assign a friendly name (such as `$ReleaseNumber.$BuildNumber`) to a specific commit.
 This is recommended during later stages of a pipeline to indicate which specific commits have actually been released, as opposed to ones leading up to the eventual release.